 Charly Lynn Phillips

-MA with Daniel Steel, Scientific Evaluator at the Public Health Agency of Canada’s Public Health Risk Sciences Division
+Scientific Evaluator at the Public Health Agency of Canada’s Public Health Risk Sciences Division

 Charly is an MA student at the Institute for Resources, Environment and Sustainability (IRES) and is supervised by Dr. Daniel Steel.
 Her research interests are broadly centred on the role of values in policy-relevant debates surrounding sustainable agriculture, especially those regarding meat consumption and animal agriculture.